MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Hides the default top sites from the new tab page in Google Chrome.
+  Hides the default top sites from the new tab page in Microsoft Edge.

 If you set this policy to true, the default top site tiles are hidden.